 The only thing you should not do is using a dryer.
 Wool doesn’t like that.

-How do I care for my Swisswool down to last longer?
+How do I care for my Swisswool duvet, so that it lasts longer?

 Airing and shaking your down regularly will keep it in good condition.
 As we sweat during our sleep, this simple gesture will allow you to eliminate the moisture accumulated during the night.
 Your bed will not become a space for various bacteria.
 It will also help the feathers to keep their shape longer.